eknoes/puf-lab/module/README.md

 Move the file `dram_puf.ko` to the raspberry and load it with `insmod dram_puf.ko`.
 You can check the output via `dmesg`.

 # Experimental Results
+Experimental results for Raspberry PI, which addresse can be read

 ## Address space
 * Physical 0x30000000 works